Inch4Tk/ModernDB2016SS/README.md

 ## Tests
 Runs all tests with googletest
-(IMPORTANT: This way you can also check a correct Assignment 2 output)
+(IMPORTANT: This way you can also check a correct Assignment 2 output.
+However, tests appear to be significantly slower on unix than direct console calls of the validation file (may just be the VM though))
 ```
 ./moderndb_test
 ```
+Test compilation can be disabled by passing "-DCOMPILE_TESTS=OFF" as an additional flag to cmake